 - Do not use flooring pieces with obvious defects.
 It is the installer’s/owner’s responsibility to ensure that the conditions of the flooring are acceptable prior to installation.
 The manufacturer declines any responsibility for flooring which is installed with obvious defects and/or flooring which is installed under improper jobsite conditions.

-Glue Down Installation Guidelines ( For Engineered Floors Only)
+Glue Down Hardwood Installation Guidelines (For Engineered Floors Only)

-- Follow the same procedure for the installation of subsequent rows, being careful to stagger the end joints by at least 6″.
+Again, be careful to stagger the end joints by at least 6″.
 Do not walk on the freshly laid floor.
 Apply blue adhesive painters tape perpendicularly to the seam of adjoining rows to prevent the rows from spreading apart.
-Any adhesive which gets on the surface of the flooring should be removed as soon as possible by using damp, clean towels and followed by immediately drying the cleaned surface.
+Any adhesive which gets on the surface of the flooring needs to be removed as soon as possible by using damp, clean towels and followed by immediately drying the cleaned surface.
 Replace the towels often to ensure effective cleaning.

 Complete the Installation